Orange Mittai: Production

 Actor Vijay Sethupathi launched his production, Orange Mittai, in February 2014 and signed up director Biju Viswanath to direct the venture.
-The film was said to feature an ensemble cast including Jayaprakash, Ramesh Thilak, Aru Bala and Aashritha, with Vijay Sethupathi stating he would not play a role.

-However, in July 2014, Vijay Sethupathi revealed that he would play a 55-year-old man in the film and promotional stills were released, replacing Jayaprakash in the character.
+The film was said to feature an ensemble cast including Jayaprakash, Ramesh Thilak, Aaru Bala and Aashritha, with Sethupathi stating he would not play a role.
+However, in July 2014, Sethupathi revealed that he would play a 55-year-old man in the film and promotional stills were released, replacing Jayaprakash in the character.
 He was also making a debut as a dialogue writer with this film.
 The team shot in Ambasamuthiram and other places surrounding Tirunelveli and Papanasam in South Tamil Nadu.

 Soundtrack

-The film's soundtrack was composed by Justin Prabhakaran, who had earlier produced the music for Sethupathi's Pannaiyarum Padminiyum.
-The soundtrack album, which was released on 1 July 2015, features four tracks, of which two were written and sung by Vijay Sethupathi himself.
+The soundtrack album was composed by Justin Prabhakaran, who had earlier done the same for Sethupathi's Pannaiyarum Padminiyum.
+It was released on 1 July 2015.
+Karthik of Milliblog wrote, "Justin hits it out of the park for the two songs not polluted by Vijay Sethupathi’s musical aspirations!".

 Marketing and release

 The first teaser of the film was released on 26 November 2014.
 In June 2015, a promo of the song "Straigh Ah Poyee" was released.
-A second trailer was released on 3 July 2015.

 Orange Mittai had its worldwide theatrical release on 31 July 2015.
-The satellite rights of the film were bagged by Jaya TV.

-Reception

-The film received positive reviews from critics.
+Critical reception

 S. Saraswathi from Rediff.com gave the film 3.5 out of 5 stars and wrote, "Like the candy it is named after, Orange Mittai with its sweet and sour moments, is a beautifully narrated film with just the right balance of humour and emotions."
 Nandita Ravi from The Times of India gave it 3 stars out of 5 and wrote, "Overall, like an orange mittai, the film too is bittersweet.
-The biggest plus of the film is its run time - a mere one hour and forty minutes, which seems to be more than enough to narrate this interesting story.
+The biggest plus of the film is its run time – a mere one hour and forty minutes, which seems to be more than enough to narrate this interesting story.
 The film ends on the note that "the journey is the destination", which about sums up the feeling that you get while watching this film".
 Baradwaj Rangan writing for The Hindu called Orange Mittai "a quiet ode to the bittersweet life".
-Hindustan Times gave a 3.5 rating out of 5 stating, "This old-age loneliness tale is a must-see".
-Behindwoods wrote "What strikes in Biju Viswanth's Orange Mittai is it is not preachy and there is no melodrama anywhere even if there is scope for one.
-The humor just glides through and enjoyable".
-India Glitz wrote "Orange Mittai is a simple feel good movie without much fuss and hype silently will enter into your hearts and leave with a small mark".
+Gautaman Bhaskaran of Hindustan Times gave a 3.5 rating out of 5 stating, "This old-age loneliness tale is a must-see".